xAlice2/project-2/README.md

 ### The Todo list
 The idea behind this feature is that it renders a list of tasks the user needs to do.
 When tasks are complete, the user clicks on the checkmarks which sends a boolean where if complete, it is removed from the list.
 And of course, a textbox with a submit button to add more items to the list.

 Turns out, checkmarks are not a submit function.
 This became a major bug we (myself + instructional resources) were not able to overcome due to limitations with ejs & HTML.
-Possibly, React would be a better tool to bridge this gap.
+React is probably a better tool to bridge this gap.

 ### The Pomodoro Widget
 The pomodoro timer was another obstacle because it requires JQuery and JavaScript in order to run main functions such as Start/Pause, Reset and increasing the break time or work time.